 SUMMARY

-• In a pooled analysis of 6 randomized, placebo (PBO)-controlled, phase 3 studies1-6, both INVOKANA 100 mg and 300 mg reduced systolic blood pressure (SBP) and diastolic BP (DBP) vs. PBO across a range of baseline blood pressures (BPs).7 The BP-lowering effects of INVOKANA were similar whether or not patients were taking antihypertensive agents (AHAs).8 INVOKANA was not associated with notable changes in heart rate vs PBO.7,8
+• In a pooled analysis of 6 randomized, placebo (PBO)-controlled, phase 3 studies1-6, both INVOKANA 100 mg and 300 mg reduced systolic blood pressure (SBP) and diastolic blood pressure (DBP) vs PBO across a range of baseline blood pressures (BPs).7 The BP-lowering effects of INVOKANA were similar whether or not patients were taking antihypertensive agents (AHAs).8 INVOKANA was not associated with notable changes in heart rate (HR) vs PBO.7,8

-• In the CREDENCE study, BP was evaluated as an intermediate outcome.
+• In the CREDENCE (Canagliflozin and Renal Events in Diabetes with Established Nephropathy Clinical Evaluation) study, BP was evaluated as an intermediate outcome.
 INVOKANA demonstrated greater mean change in SBP (-3.30 mm Hg) and DBP (-0.95 mm Hg) vs PBO.9-11

 • In the CANVAS program, INVOKANA demonstrated statistically significant reductions in the mean difference in SBP (-3.93 mm Hg) and DBP (-1.39 mm Hg) vs PBO.12